A Modified Gravity Theory: Null Aether: Introduction

 The paper is structured as follows.
 In Sec.
 2, we introduce NAT and present the field equations.
 In Sec.
 3, we study the Newtonian limit of the theory to see the effect of the null vector field on the solar system observations.
 In Sec.
 4, we construct exact spherically symmetric black hole solutions in their full generality in four dimensions.
 In Sec.
-5, we study the nonlinear wave solutions of NAT propagating in nonflat backgrounds, which are assumed to be maximally symmetric, by taking the metric in the Kerr-Schild-Kundt class.
+5, we study the FLRW cosmology with spatially flat metric and null aether propagating along the $x$ direction.
+We find mainly two different exact solutions in the power and exponential forms.
+We also investigate the possible choices of the parameters of the theory where the expansion of the universe is accelerating.
 In Sec.
-6, we specifically consider AdS-plane waves describing plane waves moving in the AdS spacetime in $D\geq3$ dimensions.
+6, we study the nonlinear wave solutions of NAT propagating in nonflat backgrounds, which are assumed to be maximally symmetric, by taking the metric in the KSK class.
 In Sec.
-7, we briefly describe the $pp$-wave spacetimes and show that they provide exact solutions to NAT.
+7, we specifically consider AdS-plane waves describing plane waves moving in the AdS spacetime in $D\geq3$ dimensions.
+In Sec.
+8, we briefly describe the $pp$-wave spacetimes and show that they provide exact solutions to NAT.
 We also discuss the availability of the subclass plane waves under certain conditions.
 Finally, in Sec.
-8, we summarize our results.
+9, we summarize our results.

 We shall use the metric signature $(-,+,+,+,\ldots)$ throughout the paper.